 Definition of Digital Route Survey

-A route survey is a survey conducted across a narrow strip or ribbon-like area to identify and construct a travel and communication system.
+Additionally, A Digital Route survey conducts a route survey across a narrow strip or ribbon-like area to identify and construct a travel and communication system.

 Purposes of Digital Route Survey